Looking for low carb recipes instead? Visit the Savory Tooth Homepage.

-Learn how to cook salmon in the oven perfectly every time using this easy foolproof recipe.
+How to cook salmon in the oven perfectly each time

 My dad is a huge seafood lover.
 Growing up on the West Coast, he was always picking up fresh seafood at the market such as lobsters, oysters, crabs, and all kinds of fish.
 Most of them were still alive and kicking by the time he brought them home, to my poorly disguised horror.
 He often cooked salmon dishes for dinner, and it wasn’t until I moved to the East Coast that I learned how Pacific salmon is wild and Atlantic salmon is all farm raised.
 There is only one species of salmon in the Atlantic ocean and it is an endangered species, so fishing for it is illegal.
 Accordingly, any Atlantic salmon you find for sale at the market is farm raised.
 Pacific salmon is almost all wild, so I find myself often opting for seafood dishes whenever I’m visiting family on the West Coast.

 Both fresh and frozen salmon fillets will work well for this recipe.
 I prefer buying frozen salmon, as they’re more readily available, less expensive, and are often frozen soon after being caught.
 Frozen fish are often frozen at sea or immediately upon landing at port, so their quality is just as high as fresh ones.
 When selecting frozen salmon, I always opt for “wild caught” salmon, preferably deskinned and deboned.